 Le Mans 24 Hour Race

-Le Mans 24 hour race This world famous Le Mans 24 Hour Race is held each year at the Circuit de la Sarthe, Le Mans, France.
+This world famous Le Mans 24 Hour Race is held each year at the Circuit de la Sarthe, Le Mans, France.
+It attracts thousands to the pretty town and millions to their TV screens.

-The legend of Le Mans went international when iconic Hollywood actor Steve McQueen raced his car here in the 1971 Film “Le Mans” portrayed as racing driver Michael Delaney for the Gulf Porsche team.
+The legend of Le Mans went international when iconic Hollywood actor Steve McQueen raced his car here in the 1971 Film “Le Mans”.
+He played the part of fictional racing driver Michael Delaney for the Porsche team and filming took place in Le Mans and actually featured footage from the real race of 1970.

 Le Mans is the oldest active endurance sports car race in the world.
 It began in 1923 and is held annually.
 The stamina of drivers is tested as they spend hours behind the wheel before stopping in the pits to get sustenance and hand over to another driver (there are three drivers to one vehicle).
 The drivers must manage their own abilities to race for prolonged periods and then have to balance speed against the cars’ capacity to run for 24 hours without sustaining time-threatening damage.